dale-c-anderson/gitexport/README.md

-## TODO
+## TODOs
-1) Merge both 'deploy' files in to a single script to reduce the confusion.
+- Merge `gitexplort-deploy.sh` and `deploy-local.sh` in to a single script to reduce the confusion.
   The same script will live on local and remote machines, but will behave differently depending on the context.
 The name of the script that lives on the remote end is a little misleading;
   You'd think 'deploy-local.sh' is a script that should live on your machine, but in fact 'local' refers to the fact that it doesn't reach out to any remote hosts.

-2) Deal with / fix the paths issue.
-It's confusing as hell.
+- After merging the deploy files, change deploy so it uploads itself, executes, then removes itself as part of the deploy process, so it doesn't need to live on the remote server.

-3) After merging the deploy files, change deploy so it uploads itself, execute, and then removes itself as part of the deploy process, so it doesnt need to live on the remote server.
+- Store settings in git config instead of using (and having go ignore).gitexport* files